aws-samples/aws-batch-comp-infrastructure-sample/README.md

 * A problem queue that the solver uses to extract the next problem to solve, provided by the [Simple Queue Service](https://aws.amazon.com/sqs/) (SQS).

 For each of the services above, click the associated link to learn more about the service.
-We will also explain how these services interact in more detail in the [Creating your own solver](extending-solver) section of this document.
+We will also explain how these services interact in more detail in the &quot;Extending the Competition Base Container&quot; section of this document.

 To set up the account resources, run the create-solver-infrastructure file: